 An’ the Gobble-uns ‘at gits you

 Riley’s book Rhymes for Children was published in 1890, and as the subheading explains, Kipling liked it so much that he wrote this poem to say thank you.
 He had not met Riley and did not expect to – as Verse 1 explains: ‘There is water between our lodges’ (the whole Atlantic Ocean!).
-But in fact they did meet later, in 1893.
+But in fact, they did meet later, in 1893.
 By then Kipling had married Caroline Balestier, an American, and was living in Vermont.
 According to Pinney’s note (Letters vol 2 p.110):

 RK and Riley had met in New York sometime during RK’s stay there in March and April of this year (1893).

-Verses 3 and 4 present a very perceptive picture of ideal happy childhood.
+Verses 3 and 4 present a very perceptive picture of an ideal happy childhood.
 This is perhaps surprising.
-Children figure as the heroes of some of Kipling’s early Indian stories, for instance “His Majesty the King” and “Wee Willie Winkie” in the book of that name, and “Tods’ Amendment” in Plain Tales from the Hills.
+Children figure as the heroes of some of Kipling’s early Indian stories, for instance, “His Majesty the King” and “Wee Willie Winkie” in the book of that name, and “Tods’ Amendment” in Plain Tales from the Hills.
 But J I M Stewart sums up a good deal of later critical opinion when he dismisses them as ‘thickly sentimental presentations of childhood in a manner not at all to our taste today.’ (p.48).
-Kipling’s own eldest child Josephine was not born till December 29th 1893.
+Kipling’s own eldest child Josephine was not born till December 29th, 1893.

 Even if Kipling was ‘thickly sentimental’ in his presentations of childhood’, in the last verse of this poem he confesses that some of Riley’s verses made him cry.
 Two of his letters to Riley have survived, and in both he admits the emotional effect that Riley’s poems have on him.: